israelmarti/BiSpeD/README.md

 <h1 align="center"> BiSpeD </h1>

-The Binary Spectral Disentangling (**BiSpeD**) is a PYTHON code for astronomy spectroscopy application.
+The Binary Spectral Disentangling (**BiSpeD**) is a PYTHON code for astronomy applications.
+The code can find and extract the spectral behaviours of secondary companion from a binary system observation.

  ## Introduction

-The BiSpeD code allows us to compute different mass ratios among companions (q-values) simultaneously, according to the computing resources.
-The spectral features of primary component (S<sub>A</sub>) are removed form observed spectra (S<sub>obs</sub>), and for each possible $q$-value defined by the user, a spectrum associated with secondary companion is made (S<sub>B</sub>).
-Finally, the code compares each S<sub>B</sub> spectrum with a synthetic templates catalogue to find the best match for mass ratio $q$ and secondary effective temperature T<sub>eff</sub>.
+The BiSpeD code allows to estimate the mass ratio among companions (q-value).
+The spectral features of primary component (S<sub>A</sub>) are removed form observed spectra (S<sub>obs</sub>), and for each possible q-values defined by the user, a residual spectrum associated with secondary companion is made (S<sub>B</sub>).
+Finally, the code compares each S<sub>B</sub> spectrum with a synthetic templates catalogue to find the best match for mass ratio q and secondary effective temperature T<sub>eff</sub>.
 Eventually, the BiSpeD code works through specific functions (tasks) with particular aims.
-In the next Subsections we present the main functions of BiSpeD available for the users with mandatory and optional arguments.
+In the next topics, the main functions of BiSpeD with mandatory and optional arguments are presented.

 ## Installation